HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 - We will refer to this vague and sometimes confusing relationship of 'Intranet to Internet' as *Interweb*, so that we can say that Things that do not have such Interweb connectivity are **not** IoT.
 - Perhaps IoT is better called Interweb-of-Things.

 And yet almost paradoxically, this new emerging age is causing data from even the smallest of circuit-boards, to magically appear on the otherside of the world despite not being an IoT device!
+The Interweb was not involved!

 So where the general definitions of IoT start to break down, is where connectivity and transmission occurs is a context that is not Interweb based, and yet data magically appears from a device, or to and subsequently on a device, that does not use any of the Interweb's protocols - for example, HTTP, TCP, and others.